costastf/toonapilib/USAGE.rst

     print(toon.gas.meter_reading)
     print(toon.gas.value)

 Print information about the electricity.
-Values are cached internally for 5 minutes so as to not overwhelm the api.
-After the 5 minutes any access to any of the attributes will refresh the information through a new call to the api.
+Values are cached internally for 30 seconds so as to not overwhelm the api.
+After the 30 seconds any access to any of the attributes will refresh the information through a new call to the api.

 .. code-block:: python